gayanvirajith/gayanvirajith.github.io/_posts/2014-10-28-git-post-commit-hook.md

 category:
 tags: []
 permalink: git-post-commit-hook
 meta_description: Get to know about git post-commit.
-It invokes after a commit is made.
+It invokes after a commit is made by Gayan Virajith
 ---

 ## What are Git hooks